Recent from talks

 Garret Anderson

-Garret Anderson attended Kennedy High School in Granada Hills, California.
+Anderson attended Kennedy High School in Granada Hills, California.
 He was a three-sport star in baseball, football, and basketball.
 In baseball, he won two All-Los Angeles City honors and two All-League Honors, and as a junior, helped his team win the Los Angeles City Championship.
 In basketball, as a senior he won All-Los Angeles City honors and All-League honors.
+He accepted an athletic scholarship to attend California State University, Fresno and play college baseball for the Fresno State Bulldogs.

-Anderson was selected by the California Angels in the fourth round of the 1990 MLB draft and made his major league debut on July 27, 1994.
+Anderson made his major league debut on July 27, 1994.
 He had two hits in four at bats in that game, recording his first career hit on a single to right field off Oakland Athletics pitcher Ron Darling in the bottom of the third inning.
-He appeared in only five games with the Angels in 1994, getting five hits in 13 at bats.
+He appeared in five games with the Angels in 1994, getting five hits in 13 at bats.

-In 2002, when the Angels won their first World Series championship, Anderson finished fourth in the Most Valuable Player voting after compiling a .306 average with 29 home runs and 123 runs batted in, including a 3-run double in the third inning of Game 7 which would turn out to be the series-winning hit.
+In 2002, when the Angels won their first World Series championship, Anderson finished fourth in the Most Valuable Player voting after compiling a .306 average with 29 home runs and 123 RBIs, including a three-run double in the third inning of Game 7 which would turn out to be the series-winning hit.
 Anderson also scored a career-high 93 runs; however, the fact that he never scored 100 in a season was a result of his main weakness as a player – an inability to draw walks and achieve a high on-base percentage.
 Anderson had a similarly strong performance in 2003, and was named an American League All-Star.
-That All-Star weekend, he stole the show by becoming the Home Run Derby Champion and voted the Most Valuable Player in the All-Star Game, the first player to win both since Cal Ripken Jr. in 1991.
-In 2002 and 2003, Anderson tied for the American League lead in doubles with Nomar Garciaparra and Vernon Wells, respectively.
+That All-Star weekend, he became the Home Run Derby Champion and voted the Most Valuable Player in the All-Star Game, the first player to win both since Cal Ripken Jr. in 1991.
+In 2002 and 2003, Anderson tied for the American League lead in doubles with Nomar Garciaparra and Vernon Wells, respectively.[citation needed]